 Sebastopol is a small liberal, primarily agrarian community focused city in wine country (Sonoma county) tucked in between Santa Rosa and Bodega Bay.
-A tiny city packed with great places to eat, lots of wine tasting locations (being in the heart of wine country has its advantages) and simply being a great retreat form the hustle bustle of Sonoma and Napa, Sebastopolthus became our destination of choice for the labor day weekend to visit with Babu, our dog.
-Highly recommended as either a detour en-route to the more well known cousin Sonoma or for exploration on its own (for a day or two), here is a step by step guide to the best places to eat, drink, let your hair down and have fun in Sebastopol with even more beautiful people.
-Best of all, these activities are 100% dog friendly!
+A tiny city packed with great places to eat, lots of wine tasting locations (being in the heart of wine country has its advantages) and a retreat from the hustle bustle of downtown Sonoma and Napa, Sebastopol thus became our destination of choice for the labor day weekend to visit with Babu, our dog.
+Highly recommended as either a detour en-route to the more well known towns in Sonoma or for exploration on its own (for a day or two), here is a step by step guide to the best places to eat, drink, let your hair down and have fun in dog friendly Sebastopol with even more beautiful people.

-Being only 1.5-2 hrs away by car, it was natural that we would take Babu with us on the trip to Sebastopol.The caveat to it, as it always is, that we started looking pretty late for lodging and as luck would have had it all pet friendly hotels were booked.
-Thankfully we found a great Airbnb (link here) who not only accepted pets but were available (yay!) and were the most gracious hosts ever!
+Being only 1.5-2 hrs away by car, it was natural that we would take Babu with us on the trip to Sebastopol.The caveat to it, as it always is, that we started looking pretty late for lodging and as luck would have had it all pet friendly hotels in Sebastopol were booked.
+Thankfully we found a great dog friendly Airbnb who not only accepted pets but lived on the property and were the most gracious hosts ever!
 Nancy and Tom (the hosts) are pet parents themselves (doggie Elsa, two cats and several pigeons) and they had set up an excellent place for us and Babu.
 It was a section of the house completely separated from their main residence and was surrounded by acres of lush green garden with a patio and a fireplace (we city folks were so J seeing so much space around).
 The unit also has a kitchen, microwave and mini fridge (in case you want to cook) and a grill outside.
 We were very happy with the arrangements and Babu had a ball sniffing and exploring the garden.

 There are several wine tasting rooms in that single street of the Barlow, but we chose the Macshail Tasting Lounge with proper outdoor seating where people seemed to be having a really good time and the servers seemed pretty attentive.
-S is a teetotaler but I love me some good reds and this tasting room specializes in just that!
+Sriram is a teetotaler but I love me some good reds and this tasting room specializes in just that!
 Our server, a young guy, was extremely knowledgeable and I had a great time learning about the 6 different Pinot Noirs that I tasted (including a very strong Rosé that knocked me off a bit).
-The tasting was$ 20 for five but he was generous to let me taste a 6th one since I professed my love for Oregon Pinots! “twas a great evening with the golden light of the dusk, my favorite kind of red and great company 🙂 Babu was especially patient through his Mom’s shenanigans with the grapes.
+The tasting was$ 20 for five but he was generous to let me taste a 6th one since I professed my love for Oregon Pinots!
+Babu was especially patient through his Mom’s shenanigans with the grapes.

-As night fell, the temperatures dropped down rapidly too.
-We took Babu out for one last stroll, got some Nepalese food from Himalayan Tandoori and Curry house and called it a day.
-Next day,we decided to shake things up a bit by going on a hike.
 Sebastopol’s most famous hiking trails are perhaps the West County and Joe Rodota trails (dog friendly, need to be on leash) which criss cross and meet the now abandoned Santa Rosa railroad further up.
-We arrived at the trail-head and were really disappointed to see a paved road meant for bicyclists (my notion was circling more around a romantic scenario of rail tracks and dirt road) and so decided to just drive three miles up the Historic rail road square in Santa Rosa.
+We arrived at the trailhead and were really disappointed to see a paved road meant for bicyclists (my notion was circling more around a romantic scenario of rail tracks and dirt road) and so decided to just drive three miles up the Historic railroad square in Santa Rosa.
 That was the best decision ever made since the mercury was soaring with a whooping 95 F!

-The kind lady at the tourism office suggested we take Babu to the Howard regional park, a short driving distance away which has shady trails and a lake.
+Howard regional park, a short driving distance away from Santa Rosa, was recommended to us by the Santa Rosa tourism office since it has shaded dog friendly hiking trails and a lake.
 We arrived there only to find a giant picnic area completely occupied by lots of families and major geese feeding at the lake.
 Lots of people?
 Not our scene.
 Scary looking geese?
 Not Babu’s scene.
 So a quick walk and we left ASAP for lunch.
-Post lunch,we drove to Rangle Ranch Regional park, which is pet friendly and has an off leash area for non-aggresive dogs to play.
+Post lunch,we drove to Ragle Ranch regional park, which is dog friendly and has an off leash area for non-aggressive dogs to play.
 Although there is a parking fee since it is a county park, we parked on the adjacent street and that turned out free and fine!
 We arrived at the park around 6 PM (park is open till sundown) and loved the peace and quiet.
 We discovered a beautiful trail, hiked quite a bit and then started our return, only to stop and take in the beauty of the woods in the golden light of the dusk, not to mention a quick photo-shoot at a bench with a plaque saying “dogs are not our whole life but make our lives whole”.
 Sigh! dog lovers are the best!
 Finally, on our last day, we checked out by noon, stopped at downtown Sebastopol (one street called Main street really), did some quick shopping and bid adieu to the beautiful city which had been our most gracious host for the last three days.